rrnyquist/ebenezer/_Scripture/ESV/07_Judges.md

 And they said to him, Inquire of God, please, that we may know whether the journey on which we are setting out will succeed. ^1805

 And the priest said to them, Go in peace.
-The journey on which you go is under the eye of the Lord. ^1806
+The journey on which you go is under the eye of the LORD. ^1806

 Then the five men departed and came to Laish and saw the people who were there, how they lived in security, after the manner of the Sidonians, quiet and unsuspecting, lacking nothing that is in the earth and possessing wealth, and how they were far from the Sidonians and had no dealings with anyone. ^1807